Frontify/fondue/.changeset/neat-cars-reply.md

 "@frontify/fondue-components": minor
 ---

-feat: add option to position dialog at the top/bottom of the screen
+feat: add option to position dialog at the top of the screen